webdoc-labs/webdoc/packages/webdoc-legacy-template/README.md

 This package is a direct port of JSDoc's default template to webdoc.
 The `publish` script has significant changes due to the poor structure of the JSDoc project.
 Specifically, functions from `jsdoc/templateHelper.js` have been imported into the package and refactored to be compatible with webdoc.
-The template and static files have not changed.
+The template and static files have also been heavily refactored.

+A significant part of the JSDoc template code has been moved to @webdoc/template-library!

 ## Usage